 Most people build presentations backwards.
-Can we stop?
+Here’s a better way.

 We have a problem with presentations in business.
 A focus problem, A length problem.
 A message problem.
 An energy problem.
 Even a relevance problem.